The Basics of Fertilizing Plants

 Choosing the Right Fertilizer

 Most fertilizers contain a mix of nutrients plants need for healthy growth.
 The three numbers you see on the label refer to macronutrients, which contribute to overall healthy development while promoting lush green foliage or eye-popping blossoms.
 The numbers represent the percentage of three essential macronutrients: nitrogen, phosphorus, and potassium.
 A balanced fertilizer might have a 20-20-20 mix, while a mix intended to boost blossom production might be 10-52-10.

 The fertilizer you choose at the start of the growing season will have a major impact on how your garden takes shape as it matures, especially when it comes to blooms on annuals and perennials.
 You want to choose and use fertilizer carefully for the best results.

-The second number always refers to phosphorus, which promotes blooming and fruiting.
+- The second number refers to phosphorus, which promotes blooming and fruiting.
 The higher the second number, the more abundant and lush the blossoms.
 When you really want to kick up flower production, look for at least 50 as a bottom line for phosphorus, and keep nitrogen down around 9 or 10.
 This kind of blossom booster is especially great for annuals or for a shy plant that needs a little nudge to produce bigger, showier flowers.

-The third number refers to the percentage of potassium, which is responsible for your plants’ “muscle.”
+- The third number refers to the percentage of potassium, which is responsible for your plants’ “muscle.”
 Potassium doesn’t contribute to dramatic visual impact, but if you want strong root development, disease resistance and overall vigor, look for 8 percent to 15 percent potassium.

-No matter what fertilizer you choose, always follow directions on the label.
+No matter what fertilizer you choose, always follow the directions on the label.
 More is almost certainly not better, and over-fertilizing can actually be toxic.
 Don’t hesitate to keep leftover fertilizer from one season to the next.
 Stored properly, it will have a long shelf life — just keep it cool and dry.